Featuring USA's 2-Guns-a-Week Sweepstakes! They are $25 each. We have a limited number so stop by and get yours while supplies last!

 First and foremost, we care about everyone’s safety and health.
-We have decided to cancel the regular meeting as well as the Renew Group meeting scheduled for March 19th.
-More info to come.
-Stay safe and healthy brothers!
+We have decided to cancel the Regular Monthly Meeting as well as the Renew Group Meeting scheduled for January 21st, 2021 while we monitor the situation.
+Stay tuned for more info and stay safe and healthy!

 Our leadership has met with MJ and discussed her position on key issues that can and will have negative effects on our membership and Organized Labor as a whole.
 She openly supports labor and has expressed her desire to utilize our knowledge and guidance on issues pertaining to the Utility industry and labor as a whole.
 We are proud to endorse and support our friend MJ Hegar for U.S. Senate and hope our membership and friend s of labor will do the same by voting for her on March 3, 2020.
 More information is available by clicking the link to the right of page: